-High Priority Actions H13.
-Erect a catch net system behind the northern goal posts of Field 4.
-H14.
+High Priority Actions (continued) H14.
 Construct a shelter over the concrete slab next to the cricket practice nets.
 H15.
 Construct team and covered timekeepers benches on the eastern side of Field 4.
 H16.
 Install scoreboard posts on the western side of Field 4.
 H17.
 Investigate and implement drainage improvements across Gundary.
 H18.
 Restore the synthetic cricket wicket on Field 4 (should active teams recommence use of the field).
 Medium Priority Actions M1.
-Reconfigure the existing sporting amenities building to provide secondary change rooms, public toilets and storage.
+Reconfigure or remove the existing sporting amenities building as per evidenced demand after establishment of new amenities building (Action H1).
 M2.
-Replace existing cyclone fencing around the eastern and southern sides of Field 7 with a low black-plastic coated chain mesh fence with access points to the new amenities building and the Campbell Street car park.
+Replace existing cyclone fencing around the eastern and southern sides of Field 7 with a 1500mm black-plastic coated chain mesh fence with access points to the new amenities building and the Campbell Street car park.
 M3.
 Construct a low black-plastic coated chain mesh fence around the perimeter of Field 1 with access points on each side.
 M4.
 Install irrigation on Field 4.
 M5.
 Construct a second shade shelter at the skate park.
 M6.
 Install additional bench seating around Gundary and provide covered seating alongside Fields 1, 2, 4 and 7.
 M7.
 Construct a car park on the former depot site on Campbell Street (Lot 10 Sec 22 DP 758710), extending partially into Lot 1 DP 995776 at the rear.
 M8.
+Expand and upgrade the skate park in accordance with ROSS 2018 Action E22.
+M9.
+Upgrade and improve the surface of the criterium circuit.
+M10.
 Investigate and implement options to promote and activate the criterium circuit.
-M9.
+M11.
+Assess proposed designs for a sporting amenities building in the vicinity of Field 4 for: " suitability as a community asset " ability to meet all required building standards.
+Subject to full external funding, construct the DA approved design in the most suitable location.
+M12.
 Prepare a Plan of Management and reclassify Gundary Oval as a Regional Sports Park.
 Low Priority Actions / Actions for future consideration L1.
-Expand and upgrade the skate park in accordance with ROSS 2018 Action C9.
+Upgrade lighting infrastructure for Field 1 to enable 200 lux illumination.
 L2.
-Upgrade lighting infrastructure for Field 1 to enable 200 lux illumination.
+Increase lighting to 100 lux on Fields 2, 3 and/or 4 should there be demonstrated ongoing demand for night time club competition.
 L3.
-Increase lighting to 100 lux on Fields 2, 3 and/or 4 should there be demonstrated ongoing demand for night time club competition.
+Install lighting infrastructure to enable 50 lux illumination on Field 6, subject to ongoing demonstrated demand for night time training.
 L4.
 Commence discussions with land owner of Lot 2 DP 233466, the corner of Campbell and Thomas Streets, regarding potential land acquisition.
 L5.
-Subject to the outcomes of ROSS 2018 Action E3 and future demand and development requirements, design and construct a multipurpose indoor leisure centre on the south western corner of Gundary.
+Subject to the outcomes of ROSS 2018 Action E3 and future demand, design and construct a multipurpose indoor leisure centre between the existing Campbell Street car park and Lot 2 DP 233466 on the corner of Campbell and Thomas Streets.
 L6.
-Subject to future demand, consider car park construction in the following locations: " On Lot 2 DP 233466, the corner of Campbell and Thomas Streets, should the opportunity to purchase the land arise. " Expansion of the existing Campbell Street car park to the east, relocating Field 8 to north of the new sporting amenities building.
+Subject to future demand, consider car park construction in the following locations: On Lot 2 DP 233466, the corner of Campbell and Thomas Streets, should the opportunity to purchase the land arise.
+Expansion of the existing Campbell Street car park to the east, relocating Field 8 to north of the new sporting amenities building.
 On Lot 13 DP 236961 adjacent to Field 6.
 Provide sealed access from Thomas Street with sealed car parking closest to Field 6 and unsealed car parking alongside the residential area.
 Provide a vegetation screen between the sealed and unsealed areas and footpath access to the amenities buildings.